 At the beginning of the six-month period, there were no reports awaiting a management decision to allow or disallow questioned costs.
-During the reporting period, one report was issued with questioned costs in the amount of \$121,740 with a potential refund of \$24,594.
-Documentation was submitted to support the questioned costs, however, a management decision had not been made at the end of the reporting period.
+There was one report issued during the period with questioned costs.

-Table 2 (page 14) provides a summary of issued reports with recommendations that questioned costs.
+Table 2 (page 11) provides a summary of issued reports with recommendations that questioned costs.